karma-runner/karma/README.md

 $ npm install -g testacular@canary
 ```

-The curious can have a look at the [wiki] articles for
+The curious can have a look at the documentation articles for
 [Getting Started] and [Versioning].

 ### Using it.